Deepanshu276/RedHat-Tasks/README.md

 # RedHat-Tasks

-This Repositery Contains solution of all the RedHat Tasks
+This Repositery Contains solution  all the RedHat Tasks

 ## Task1